Violent protests rock Minneapolis for 2nd straight night

 The officer and three others were fired Tuesday.
 On Wednesday, Frey called for him to be criminally charged.

-Frey asked Gov. Tim Walz to activate the National Guard, a spokesman confirmed Thursday.
+Frey appealed to Gov. Tim Walz to activate the National Guard, a spokesman confirmed Thursday.
 The governor’s office did not immediately respond to a request for comment.
 Walz tweeted for calm Wednesday night, calling the violence “an extremely dangerous situation” and urging people to leave the scene.

 Also on Wednesday night, officers responding to a reported stabbing near the protests found a man lying on the sidewalk with what turned out to be a bullet wound, police spokesman John Elder said.
 The man was pronounced dead at a hospital.
 Elder said a suspect was in custody and that the facts leading up to the shooting were “still being sorted out.”